-Senior standing.
-This course is the first of two courses that make up the senior integrative experience.
+IS 405 is the first of two courses that make up the senior integrative experience.
 Through this experience, the learner will demonstrate program outcomes and synthesis of program learning objectives.
-Because Bachelor of Arts and Bachelor of Applied Science candidates will either complete an approved practicum experience, an approved project, or some other measurable means to demonstrate program outcomes and objectives, this course is designed to help explore those options that synthesize the learning experience of the Organizational Leadership program.
+Bachelor of Science candidates will either complete an approved practicum experience, an approved project, or some other measurable means to demonstrate program outcomes and objectives, this course is designed to help explore those options that synthesize the learning experience of the Information Systems program.
 Once a capstone project has been identified, the student will design the approach to be taken and develop the steps for implementation.
-(Formerly 3 credit hours, revised Fall 2008).